KhoudiaThiam/maximal_repeats/README.md

  entered (to 20 by default) to the length of the sequence filled in.
 So the time he'll take to resolve a sequence of 100pb sequence will be shorter than the time taken for a 35000pb sequence.

+## Contact

+If you found an issue or would like to submit an improvment to this project , you can contact me via [LinkedIn](https://www.linkedin.com/in/ndeye-khoudia-thiam/) or by email (khoudiathiampro@gmail.com)